lakshya4568/prudenbit_mockProject/README.md

 - `src/data/` — Dataset files used by the local API.
 - `demo/` — Vite-based playground and UI primitives for prototyping.

-### How to extend or modify

-- Add an API filter: update `src/app/api/data/route.ts` to accept and apply the new param before sorting/pagination.
-- Add a view: create a new client component in `src/components/` and import/render it from `src/app/page.tsx` or a relevant parent.
-- Add tests: integrate a test runner (Vitest / Jest + React Testing Library) and add tests in a `tests/` directory.

 ### Contribution workflow

 1. Fork the repository and create a feature branch.